katiektea/100-days-of-code/log.md

 **Thoughts**: I really struggle with organising my thoughts when it comes to coding.
 I hope to improve this in time.
 C language is really a challenge.
 In fact, I still struggle with C, because I feel there is a little bit of logic behind it.
 Nevertheless, I feel I'll get better with it once I become more used to coding, recognising patterns and simply practicing.

+### Day 2: April 15, 2020
+Today's progress involved:
+-Diving into HTML5 today, transitioned from beginner to intermediate -Began working with CSS today.
+Using learned concepts and applying it to build my website.

+**Thoughts**:
+I learned a crucial lesson today.
+This involved being able to organise my thoughts and manage my time well.
+I often find myself in a rabbit hole, link hopping and just HUNGRY for learning more and more.
+I tend to get distracted with learning multiple languages, but it is imperative to slow down and take it one at a time.

+Overall, today I discovered these soft skills are significant to successfully and smoothly continue my work in code, and everywhere else in life.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday